Updated June 30th, 2021. Great intranets continually improve and evolve. But to effectively manage that change, you need a system and a plan.

-Noted intranet consultant James Robertson advocates a 6×2 methodology for intranet planning.
-In a nutshell, it suggests that you plan in six month cycles, never making overly specific plans for too far in advance, but always having a sense of what you will do next.
+Noted intranet consultant James Robertson (who also helped popularize the term Digital Employee Experience) advocates a 6x2 methodology for intranet planning.
+In a nutshell, it suggests that you plan in six month cycles, never making overly specific plans too far in advance, but always having a sense of what you will do next.

 Plans that you make for the next six months can be fairly concrete.
 Not too much changes in six months and it's usually the shortest amount of time in which you can start and complete major changes.

-But you can likely foresee the next six months with some certainty.
+Even with the unpredictability in the last 18 months, you can still likely foresee the next six months with some certainty.
 So identify projects that can be accomplished in that time period.

 Step 4: Get the support of the intranet steering group